Relintai/entity_spell_system/README.md

 First make sure that you can interact, by checking `Entity.cans_interact()` or `Entity.canc_interact()`.
 If this returns true, you can call `Entity.crequest_interact()`.
 This will call `Entity.sinteract()` serverside.

 Interactions are handled by `EntityData` by default.
 It has the same methods.
-If EntityData is not set, the `Entity` will try to call the same overrideable on itself.
+If `EntityData` is not set, the `Entity` will try to call the same overridable on itself.

 You can see an example implementation [here](https://github.com/Relintai/broken_seals/blob/master/game/scripts/entities/EntityDataGD.gd).

 ### AI

-You can implement ai by extending `EntityAI`, and then assigning it to an EntityData.
+You can implement ai by extending `EntityAI`, and then assigning it to an `EntityData`.

 When an `Entity` gets spawned it will create a copy for itself, so you can safely use class variables.